 Even modern low-emission wood burners can emit harmful air pollution if they are used incorrectly or poorly maintained2.
 Never burn wet, chemically-treated or painted firewood, or household rubbish.

 - Insulate first - starting with your ceiling and floor.
 This will make your house easier and cheaper to heat properly.

-- Get a building consent - from your local city or district council to install a solid fuel burner.
+- Get a building consent - from your local council, before you install a wood burner.
 Check with them to find out if they have any extra requirements for solid fuel burners.
 If an illegally installed wood burner causes a fire, it may invalidate your insurance cover.

 - Choose a Ministry for the Environment authorised wood burner - burners installed on properties less than 2 hectares in size must meet certain emissions and efficiency standards.
 Check out the Ministry for the Environment's list of authorised wood burners (link above).
 Buy the most-efficient wood burner that suits your needs.

-- Work out what size you need - wood burners need to be carefully matched to the room or rooms you want to heat.
+- Work out what size you need for your home - wood burners need to be carefully matched to the room you want to heat.
 Ask your heating supplier to advise you on the right size heater for your needs.

 - Decide whether you want more radiant or convective heat - wood burners release their heat through a combination of heat radiation (which heats objects) and convection (which heats air).
 The amount of each varies from model to model.

 - Radiant heat - wood burners that produce mostly radiant heat make the room feel warmer than the air actually is.
 This makes them particularly suitable for large rooms with high ceilings and for rooms where you have poor insulation and draught issues.

 - Convective heat - convective wood burners heat the air around them, which then rises to the ceiling.
 This means you get less heat in the bottom part of your room, unless you use a ceiling fan to mix up the hotter and cooler layers of air.
 Convective heat makes it easier to move some of the warm air to other parts of your home with a heat transfer kit.